 An account name is a good way to remember the user, but the

-needs to allow the user to go online to access private data, you'll need something stronger: authentication.
+needs to let the user go online to access private data, you need

-The next lesson explains how to authenticate to existing online services.
-The lesson after that
+Learn how to authenticate to existing online services